EOSIO/eos/docs/01_nodeos/03_plugins/mongo_db_plugin/index.md

 ## Important Notes

 * Documents stored in mongo by `mongo_db_plugin` which contain empty field/struct names will be stored with the field/struct name of `empty_field_name` / `empty_struct_name`.
 * Action data is stored on chain as raw bytes.
 This plugin attempts to use associated ABI on accounts to deserialize the raw bytes into expanded `abi_def` form for storage into mongo.
 Note that invalid or missing ABI on a contract will result in the action data being stored as raw bytes.
-For example the EOSIO system contract does not provide ABI for the `onblock` action so it is stored as raw bytes.
+For example the APIFINY system contract does not provide ABI for the `onblock` action so it is stored as raw bytes.
 * The `mongo_db_plugin` does slow down replay/resync as the conversion of block data to JSON and insertion into MongoDB is resource intensive.
 The plugin does use a worker thread for processing the block data, but this does not help much when replaying/resyncing.

 ## Recommendations